AHHH! A UFO on the left!

 Pursuing my curiosity about machine learning

 At the time, I had a lot of domain knowledge when it comes to machine learning principles, but not very much experience.
 It was like the difference between being a hardcore sports fan and actually playing professional sports.
 My personal goal for this project was to bridge that gap and get hands-on experience with machine learning.
 Here I'm using a random forest model to help interpret electrochemical impedance spectroscopy (EIS) data.
 The results help predict device performance.
+During this project, I had a need to plot the output of a CH Instruments CHI650E potentiostat.

 Skills Learned: